adlnet/xAPI-Spec/xAPI-Communication.md

 <a name="queryLangFiltering" />

-###### Language filtering requirements for canonical format statements
+###### Language Filtering Requirements for Canonical Format Statements

-* Activity Objects contain Language Map Objects for name, description and interaction components.
+* Activity Objects contain Language Map Objects within its "name", "description" and various interaction properties.
 The LRS MUST return only one language in each of these maps.

 * The LRS MAY maintain canonical versions of language maps against any IRI identifying an object containing language maps.
-This includes the language map stored in the Verb Display property and potentially some language maps used within extensions.
+This includes the language map stored in the Verb's "display" property and potentially some language maps used within extensions.

 * If the LRS maintains a canonical version of a language map, it SHOULD* return this canonical language map